 To be so far from safety, from home

-Love the stranger, you were strangers too
+Love the immigrant, you were one too

-Love the stranger, you know their soul
+Love the immigrant, you know their soul

 Hear their cries and know